davidaugustat/matrixer/README.md

 ## Functionality:
 **All functions work with real numbers and on the finite fields F2, F3, F4, F5, F7, F8, F9, F11, F13, F17 and F19.**

-- Doing **basic math** (addition, subtraction, multiplication, division exponentiation) with numbers
+- Doing **basic math** (addition, subtraction, multiplication, division, exponentiation) with numbers
 - Calculating the **multiplicative inverse** of a number
 - Calculating the **additive inverse** of a number
 - **Multiplication, addition and subtraction of matrices**